jangari/jangari.github.io/slides/hrec_2022/pres.md

 - Provided through subscription to AARNet services<!-- .element: class="fragment" -->
 - Shuttering in December 2023<!-- .element: class="fragment" -->

-Notes: The university has never really provided much in terms of research data storage, and as a result we have, for some years now, been recommending people to use CloudStor as a stop-gap measure, since every account is allocated 1TB for no additional cost to the university, and with the potential to allocate higher volumes up to a total quota of 10TB that we get from AARNet for free.
+Notes: CloudStor as a stop-gap measure, since every account is allocated 1TB for no additional cost to the university, and with the potential to allocate higher volumes up to a total quota of 10TB that we get from AARNet for free.

 CloudStor is provided to ACU as part of ACU's subscription to AARNet services, which are mainly things like IT network solutions, and access to the non-public, AARNet network.